5 reasons you don’t need to buy a new bike in 2026

 N+1 is dead

-There has never been a better time to own just one bike.
-With the humble gravel bike, you can have a platform that is capable of racking up some big road miles, blasting along trails and even tackling the stuff we’d have traditionally assigned to a cross-country mountain bike.
+There has never been a better time to own only one bike.
+With the humble gravel bike, you can have a platform that is capable of racking up some big road miles, and thanks to ever-increasing tyre clearance, even tackling the stuff we’d have traditionally assigned to a cross-country mountain bike.

-If you’re tight on space, or just can’t afford to invest in another bike for another discipline, then try modifying your bike for oodles of versatility – you might be surprised.
+If you’re tight on space, or can’t afford to invest in another bike for another discipline, try modifying your bike for oodles of versatility – you might be surprised.